-Bible Study may be engaged in at any time by one individual or more, but just here we are thinking of it in the sense that it is to specifically be engaged in on the first day of the week as a part of the worship service.
+Bible Study may be engaged in at any time by one individual or more, but just here we are thinking of it in the sense that it is to specifically be engaged in on4he first day of the week as a part of the worship service.
 In so doing, the Lord speaks to us through his word.

-This part of worship may be entered into through reading and studying the scriptures themselves or by hearing someone preach from God's word.
+This part of worship may be entered into through reading and studying the Scriptures themselves or by hearing someone preach from God's word.
 In Acts 20:7 we have Paul preaching to his brethren in Troas on the occasion of their coming together for worship.
-In Acts 17:10-12, we read, "And the brethren immediately sent away Paul and Silas by night into Berea: who coming thither went into the synagogue of the Jews.
-These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.
-Therefore many of them believed; also of honourable women which were Greeks, and of men, not a few."
-Christ taught, "Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me."
-(John 5: 39).
+In Acts 17:10-12, we read, "Then the brethren immediately sent Paul and Silas away by night to Berea.
+When they arrived, they went into the synagogue of the Jews.
+These were more fair-minded than those in Thessalonica, in that they received the word with all readiness, and searched the Scriptures daily to find out whether these things were so.
+Therefore many of them believed, and also not a few of the Greeks, prominent women as well as men" Christ taught, "Search the Scriptures; for in them you think you have eternal life: and they are they which testify of Me" (John 5:39).

-Paul exhorted the young preacher Timothy, "Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth."
-(2 Timothy 2:15).
-Christ said, "Blessed are they which do hunger and thirst after righteousness: for they shall be filled."
-(Matthew 5:6).
-Again he said, "Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God."
-(Matthew 4:4).
+Paul exhorted the young preacher Timothy, "Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth" (2 Timothy 2:15).
+Christ said, "Blessed are they which do hunger and thirst after righteousness: for they shall be filled" (Matthew 5:6).
+Again he said, "Man shall not live by bread alone, but by every word that proceeds out of the mouth of God" (Matthew 4:4).

 It is very important that we not only study but that we study the right thing.
 The same goes for the preaching or teaching that we hear.
-The Apostle Paul says, "So then faith cometh by hearing, and hearing by the word of God."
-(Romans 10: 17).
+The apostle Paul says, "So then faith comes by hearing, and hearing by the word of God" (Romans 10:17).
 That means then that if we hear error that we will believe error, and especially so if we do not investigate it.
 But if we hear truth then we will naturally come to believe the truth.

-God has spoken today and he has spoken to us through his Son Jesus Christ.
+God has spoken today and he has spoken to us through His Son Jesus Christ.
 (Hebrews 1:1,2).
-On the mount of transfiguration, God himself said, concerning Jesus, "This is my beloved Son, in whom I am well pleased; hear ye him."
+On the mount of transfiguration, God himself said, concerning Jesus, "This is My beloved Son, in whom I am well pleased.
+Hear Him!"
 (Matthew 17:5).
 Christ, however, spoke the word of God.
-"Jesus answered and said unto him, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.
-He that loveth me not keepeth not my sayings: and the word which ye hear is not mine, but the Father's which sent me."
-(John 14:23,24).
-Then this word was recorded: "And many other signs truly did Jesus in the presence of his disciples, which are not written in this book: But these are written, that ye might believe that Jesus is the Christ, the Son of God; and that believing ye might have life through his name."
-(John 20: 30, 31).
-Furthermore, all scriptures are given by the inspiration of God and completely furnish man unto every good work, being the perfect law of liberty.
-(2 Timothy 3: 16, 17; James 1: 25).
+"Jesus answered and said to him, "If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.
+He who does not love Me does not keep My words; and the word which you hear is not Mine but the Father's who sent Me" (John 14:23,24).
+Then this word was recorded: "And truly Jesus did many other signs in the presence of His disciples, which are not written in this book; but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name" (John 20:30,31).
+Furthermore, all Scriptures are given by the inspiration of God and completely furnish man unto every good work, being the perfect law of liberty (2 Timothy 3:16,17; James 1:25).